IV Hydration Therapy

 IV Therapy is a very quick and efficient way to get critical nutrients, vitamins, and antioxidants into your body.
 Whether you are feeling under the weather or jet lagged, are a competitive athlete, or want to take preventative steps to help slow the aging process and achieve optimal health, then you will benefit from IV therapy.

-At IVbar30A, The Aesthetic Clinque’s IV Bar, we provide intravenous Vitamin Drips for boosting health, energy, vitality and the ultimate anti-ageing experience.
+At IVbar30A, The Aesthetic Clinque’s IV Bar, we provide intravenous Vitamin Drips for boosting health, energy, vitality and the ultimate anti-aging experience.
 Visit with one of our doctors or nurses to find out which drip would be best for you.
 Come join us for and exciting experience boosting your health & anti-aging naturally!

 How Can Iv Nutritional Therapy Help Me?